 Voter Registration in Vermont

-The DMV's Operator's License Application also doubles as a voter registration form.
+The DMV's Application for License/Permit (Form VL021) also doubles as a voter registration form.
 Since most Vermont residents pass through the DMV's doors at some point to apply for a driver's license―and they all show proof of identity at the same time―it's a perfect marriage to have both applications on one form.

-Before completing the application, make sure you can prove you are 18 or older, a Vermont resident, and a U.S. citizen.
+Before completing the application, make sure you can prove you are 18 years old or older (or will be by the date of the general election), a Vermont resident, and a U.S. citizen.
 To do this, you will need to provide one form each of primary and secondary identification.

-If you want to make your voice count, your application must be submitted by noon of the second Saturday before an upcoming election to either your town clerk or to your local DMV office.
-If you have any voting questions, call the Secretary of State's office at (802) 828-2363.Other Topics in This Section
+If you want to make your voice count, your application must be submitted by 5 p.m. on the Wednesday before an upcoming election to either your town clerk or to your local DMV office.
+If you have any voting questions, call the Secretary of State Division of Elections at (800) 439-8683.Other Topics in This Section